 - 300 – 1000 guests – at least 4.5m

 - 1000 – 4000 guests – at least 7m (or more if you are looking at having proper concerts)

 - 4000+ – this is arena scale and clearance of at least 15m is needed (ideally 21m+)

-Poorly-positioned columns can completely ruin an event space.
+Consider these carefully when designing a new event venue.
+Poorly-positioned columns can completely ruin a space.
 If you have columns in the middle of your event space you will find that the space behind them can be useless – after all an audience cannot be in a location where they cannot see the stage.
 Avoid columns, or at least be mindful of the fact that their presence reduces the usefulness of the space behind them.

 Ideally event spaces would be on the same level as vehicle access (not necessarily the ground floor if vehicle ramps are in use).
 But where this is not possible lifts are essential.
 Carrying equipment up stairs is generally not viable for anything other than the smallest events.